Our ecological public charity concentrates on

 - 2006 – Matter of Trust’s – Hurricane Katrina Relief programs for in-kind donations led to our Peace of Mind Kits – an Ecological Complement the Disaster Kit.
 This program led to our inclusion in the San Francisco Mayoral Committee for Disaster Preparedness.

-- 2008 – Matter of Trust program “The Fuel Film” by Josh Tickell won the coveted Audience Prize at the Sundance Film Festival 2008 and was 2009 Academy Awards Qualified.
+- 2008 – Matter of Trust fiscally sponsored “The Fuel Film” by Josh Tickell which won the coveted Audience Prize at the Sundance Film Festival 2008 and was 2009 Academy Awards Qualified.

 - 2010 – Matter of Trust won the Pavitra Crimmel Reuse Award in 2010 from the California Resource Recovery Association.

 - 2010 – The Environmental Protection Agency publicly stated, during the BP Horizon Spill in the Gulf of Mexico, that Matter of Trust’s Clean Wave program (link) led the fastest growing national grassroots recycling mobilization they had ever seen.
 From the 2nd-6th weeks after the explosion, the charity received hair and fur clipping donations from every zip code in North America and 30 other countries according to the US postal service.
 19 warehouses from the Florida Keys to Texas were donated in order to temporarily house the hundreds of thousands of boxes.
 The donated fibers were hand stuffed by thousands of volunteers into oil spill clean up booms.